The HIBEAM Instrument at the European Spallation Source: Theoretical background

-\begin{itemize} \item The probability of observing a process in the quasi-free limit is enhanced by a power with increasing propagation time, motivating a long beamline and sample of slow neutrons.
+\begin{itemize} \item The probability of observing a process in the quasi-free limit is enhanced by a power of increasing propagation time, motivating a long beamline and a sample of slow neutrons.
 The discovery potential of a future experiment is often best quantified by an expression involving the propagation time raised to a power rather than the propagation time. \item Outside of the quasi-free limit, the above probabilities become massively suppressed.
-For free neutron-antineutron conversions, to achieve the quasi-free condition in a beam experiment requires $B<5-10$nT~\cite{Davis:2016uyk}.
-For transitions to sterile neutron states, the magnetic fields in the visible ($\mathbf{B}$) and sterile states ($\mathbf{B}$) combine such that the transition probability has a resonant-like behaviour as the visible field is varied~\cite{zurab2}. \item A sterile magnetic field $\mathbf{B'}$ can be generated in a number of ways.
-For example by hypothetical ionization and flow of gravitationally captured dark material in and around the Earth \cite{zurab2}.
+This requires very tight control of the magnetic field experienced during propagation.
+To achieve the quasi-free condition in a beam experiment for neutron-antineutron conversions requires $B<5-10$~nT~\cite{Davis:2016uyk}.
+For transitions to sterile neutron states, the magnetic fields seen by the visible ($B$) and sterile states ($B'$) combine in such a way that the transition probability has a resonant-like behaviour as the visible field is varied~\cite{zurab2}. \item A sterile magnetic field ${B'}$ can be generated in a number of ways.
+For example, by hypothetical ionization and flow of gravitationally captured dark material in and around the Earth \cite{zurab2}.
 Such an accumulation could occur due to ionized gas clouds of sterile atoms captured by the Earth e.g. due to photon--sterile photon kinetic mixing; present experimental and cosmological limits on such mixing \cite{vigo} and geophysical limits \cite{igna} still allow the presence of a relevant amount of sterile material at the Earth for magnetic fields less than several gauss~\cite{zurab10}. \end{itemize}

-The principles of the neutron conversion searches are illustrated in Figure~\ref{beamlineprinciple}.
-The figure shows a CAD model of the HIBEAM beamline for a search for free neutrons to antineutrons ($n \rightarrow \bar{n}$).
-More information of the various features of the CAD model given in Section~\ref{sec:hibeambeamline} and subsequent sections.
-Neutrons are passed through a neutron guide into a free passage volume and eventually pass through a thin ($100$ $\mu$m) carbon target, surrounded by a detector.
-The detector would observe the products of the antineutron-nucleon annihilation.

-The figure also illustrates how the beamline configuration changes for sterile neutron searches.
-Neutron-antineutron conversions via sterile neutrons ($n\rightarrow n' \rightarrow \bar{n}$) require a scan over different magnetic field values to reach the resonance regime.
-At an optimised magnetic field, a sterile state in one propagation volume is induced.
-The sterile neutron then passes through a beamstop which prevents the passage of neutrons.
-A magnetic field in a second propagation volume then induces the transition of the sterile neutron to an anti-neutron, the annihilation signature of which can then be observed.